 Minimum annual income required: $12,000 per card holder

 Purchase interest rate: 19.89% (preferred rate)

-Best features: Offers straightforward rewards, but also basic travel and accident insurance, access to the Walmart Protection Plan (on items such as laptops and tablets for mechanical and electrical failure, and manufacturer defects) for an additional fee upon eligible product purchase, InfoProtector and CreditAlert monitoring.
+Best features: Access to the extended warranty plan (on items such as laptops and tablets for mechanical and electrical failure, and manufacturer defects) and balance protection plan